-The internet is once again awash in rumors, reports, screenshots, and vague Instagram posts pointing to a new upcoming Silent Hill game.
+Earlier this year, the internet was awash in rumors, reports, screenshots, and vague Instagram posts pointing to a new upcoming Silent Hill game.
 Maybe even multiple games, including a remake of Silent Hill 2.
-So you can bet that fans are losing it, especially after horror devs Bloober Team were suggested to be behind one of the projects.
-The studio has tried to tip-toe around the speculation, but that hasn’t stopped some players from freaking out about what Silent Hill might be like in the hands of the team that made 2020’s The Medium.
+Now Konami has finally made the news official, including that the Silent Hill 2 remake will be helmed by the Polish devs at Bloober Team.
+The studio had tried to tip-toe around the speculation, but that didn’t stop some players from freaking out about what the beloved PS2 classic might end up like in the hands of the team that made 2020’s The Medium.
 Today’s confirmation has only reignited the debate about whether Bloober is up to the seemingly impossible task of winning over Silent Hill 2's cult following while modernizing the 20-year old horror game.

 It’s been a decade now since the last new mainline entry in Konami’s Silent Hill series.
 2014’s P.T., the Hideo Kojima and Guillermo del Toro demo for the canceled Silent Hills game, is the last meaningful window anyone’s gotten into that horrorverse, and like diehards of other gaming franchises, Silent Hill fans have been desperate for news of a revival.
 That dynamic was a key driver of last year’s obsession with believing that a mismanaged indie project called Abandoned was secretly Kojima’s next stab at the series.